Bars to Receiving Asylum or Refugee Status

 Avoid having a finding of a frivolous asylum application on your immigration record.

-A person is barred from receiving asylum in the U.S. if an immigration judge or asylum officer finds that he or she was already firmly resettled or has a right to residence in another country.
+A person is barred from receiving asylum in the U.S. if an immigration judge or asylum officer finds that they were already firmly resettled or had a right to residence in another country.

 Types of criminal convictions or findings that may bar an applicant from receiving asylum.